michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 GRANT SELECT ON VIEW ltss_energy.cagg_energy_hourly TO public;
 ```

+:bulb: Notice a time zone passed to `time_bucket()` function.
+If the timezone resolved for database is connfigured as desired, passing it in CAGG is not needed.

 `GRANT` gives read-only access to all connected users.
 TimescaleDB background processes don't need special privileges.
 You, as a view creator (owner), are not limited by any privileges.

-It might be useful to look at the existing CAGG in order to check out its definition:
+It might be useful to look at the existing CAGG in order to check out its definition.
+It might look a bit different because the Postgresql tranforforms it slghltly.

 ```sql
 SELECT * FROM timescaledb_information.continuous_aggregates;